ilyessr/problem-solving/README.md

 # Challenges Repository

 This repository contains solutions to various coding challenges from platforms like HackerRank, LeetCode, and others.
-Each challenge solution is implemented in JavaScript or TypeScript.
+Each challenge solution is implemented in JavaScript, TypeScript, or Java.

 ## Overview